top of page

 Support Inclusive Initiatives

 To support inclusive initiatives that help marginalised and minority communities access dignified care and support at the end of life.
-Fostering greater understanding of cultural similarities and differences surrounding death and dying.
+As well as projects that foster greater understanding of cultural similarities and differences surrounding death and dying.

 Back Pioneering Researchers